AIvaluateXR: An Evaluation Framework for on-Device AI in XR with Benchmarking Results: Acknowledgments

 Considering the multiple challenges and factors affecting the evaluation, we first identify key evaluation metrics, and then design an experimental setup to minimize potential bias.
 A key challenge is the effect of varying string lengths, batch sizes, thread counts, and background processes.
 To account for string length variation, we conducted experiments using different lengths.
-To mitigate hidden factors like background processes, each experiment was repeated five times, and average values were calculated. \dk{To provide task-specific analysis, experiments were conducted across all \glspl{llm} tasks: \gls{pp} for evaluating performance with varying prompt lengths, \gls{tg} for varying generated token set sizes, plus \gls{bt} and \gls{tt} for assessing parallelism and concurrency efficiency.} We believe our experimental protocol and results will serve as a foundation for further research and development in this emerging field.
-In summary, this paper contributes: \begin{itemize}[noitemsep,leftmargin=8pt, topsep=0pt] \item \ismar{An evaluation framework and an experimental setup for assessing the performance of \glspl{llm} on XR devices, which can be used as standard guidelines for future research.} \item A comprehensive evaluation of 17 \glspl{llm} on four XR devices, resulting in 68 model-device pairs, across four critical metrics: processing speed, memory usage, stability over time, and battery consumption. \item The deployment of various \glspl{llm} on XR devices, \ismar{along with an analysis of their accuracy for interactive applications using standard query datasets, and a comparison with cloud-based and client-server-based LLMs in terms of efficiency and accuracy.} \end{itemize}
+To mitigate hidden factors like background processes, each experiment was repeated five times, and average values were calculated.
+To provide task-specific analysis, experiments were conducted across all \glspl{llm} tasks: \gls{pp} for evaluating performance with varying prompt lengths, \gls{tg} for varying generated token set sizes, plus \gls{bt} and \gls{tt} for assessing parallelism and concurrency efficiency.
+We believe our experimental protocol and results will serve as a foundation for further research and development in this emerging field.
+In summary, this paper contributes: \begin{itemize}[noitemsep,leftmargin=8pt, topsep=0pt] \item An evaluation framework and an experimental setup for assessing the performance of \glspl{llm} on XR devices, which can be used as standard guidelines for future research. \item The deployment of various \glspl{llm} on XR devices, along with an analysis of their accuracy for interactive applications using standard query datasets, and a comparison with cloud-based and client-server-based LLMs in terms of efficiency and accuracy. \item A comprehensive benchmark of 17 LLMs on four XR devices (68 model–device pairs), revealing key insights: (1) smaller models consistently achieve higher processing speeds and better energy efficiency; (2) device performance differs substantially due to CPU architecture, thermal behavior, and memory limits, with AVP generally achieving the highest processing speed, followed by ML2, Vivo, and MQ3 (though MQ3 outperforms Vivo in TG); (3) repeated runs show noticeable variability, indicating stability challenges for on-device inference; (4) model size strongly correlates with performance: larger models ($m_{12}$-$m_{17}$, LLaMA-2 and Mistral-7B) are the slowest, while smaller models such as m1, m2, m3, and m5 achieve the best throughput. \item A cross-device analysis of speed, memory usage, energy consumption, and accuracy, with comparisons to client-server and cloud-based pipelines, highlighting practical guidelines for selecting suitable model–device combinations for real-world XR applications. \end{itemize} The remainder of the paper is structured as follows.
+Section~\ref{sec:related-work} reviews prior work on on-device and XR-based LLM evaluation.
+Section~\ref{sec:method} introduces the overall methodology, including the deployment pipeline, initial investigation, and evaluation metrics.
+Section~\ref{sec:exp:design} details the experimental setup and measurement procedures.
+Section~\ref{sec:results} presents the benchmarking results across all metrics.
+Section~\ref{sec:analysis} provides additional analyses of on-device \glspl{llm}, including evaluations on interactive XR datasets and a latency comparison across deployment modes (on-device vs.\ cloud-based vs.\ client–server).
+Section~\ref{sec:discussion} discusses implications, design considerations, and limitations.
+Finally, Section~\ref{sec:conclusion} concludes the paper and outlines directions for future work.